legendu-net/blog/misc/content/2019-03-09-ensure-capturing-log-of-applications.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **
 **
-Things on this page are fragmentary and immature notes/thoughts of the author.
-It is not meant to readers but rather for convenient reference of the author and future improvement.
-**

 Logging is critical for debugging applications.
 For production applications,
 it is best to send log information into a file instead of the standard output